 Usually, the frame is measured from the center of the crank to the center of the top tube, but it is not uncommon to measure from the center of the crank to the top of the top tube, or sometimes to the top of the seat tube cluster.
 Some 18" frames are actually bigger than other 20" frames if you account for the variety of measurements that are used.

 If I start out from a dead stop with my chain in the front "middle" sprocket the chain often comes off the sprocket?
 Is my derailleur at fault?
 Any help would be greatly appreciated.

 This could be a lot of things.
-In order of likelihood:
+In order

 1. worn or broken cogs

 2. " " chainring teeth

 3. " " chain

 4. wrong size bottom bracket spindle--bad chain line.